COBRA

 Abstract

-Systems biology methods often rely on correlations in gene expression profiles to infer co-expression networks, commonly used as input for gene regulatory network inference or to identify functional modules of co-expressed or co-regulated genes.
+Motivation: Systems biology analyses often use correlations in gene expression profiles to infer co-expression networks that are then used as input for gene regulatory network inference or to identify functional modules of co-expressed or putatively co-regulated genes.
 While systematic biases, including batch effects, are known to induce spurious associations and confound differential gene expression analyses (DE), the impact of batch effects on gene co-expression has not been fully explored.
-Methods have been developed to adjust expression values, ensuring conditional independence of mean and variance from batch or other covariates for each gene.
-These adjustments have been shown to improve the fidelity of DE analysis.
-However, these methods do not address the potential for spurious differential co-expression (DC) between groups.
-Consequently, uncorrected, artifactual DC can skew the correlation structure, leading network inference methods that use gene co-expression to identify false, nonbiological associations, even when the input data is corrected using standard batch correction.
+Methods have been developed to adjust expression values, ensuring conditional independence of mean and variance from batch or other covariates for each gene, resulting in improved fidelity of DE analysis.
+However, such adjustments do not address the potential for spurious differential co-expression (DC) between groups.
+Consequently, uncorrected, artifactual DC can skew the correlation structure, leading to the identification of false, non-biological associations, even when the input data is corrected using standard batch correction.

 Implementation